kitttn/temptest/Exercising-Example-Firmware-in-the-APBridges.md

 To change the value:

     $ echo 1 > /sys/class/gpio/gpio239/value
-Note: On BDB 1 Rev B, AP Bridge 2’s GPIO 0 (mapped on Linux as 239) is available on pin 1 (look for a white dot on the PCB) of a header labeled J79.
+Note: On BDB 1 Rev B, APBridge 2’s GPIO 0 (mapped on Linux as 239) is available on pin 1 (look for a white dot on the PCB) of a header labeled J79.
 The pin should read approximately 1.8V to ground when the GPIO’s value is 1, and a fraction of a volt when the value is 0.

     $ echo 0 > /sys/class/gpio/gpio239/value